 Third edition of Milano Photo Week will probably take place at Palazzo Reale at Piazza del Duomo.
 An entire week dedicated to photography will be held in June (2018 edition was held from 4th to 10th).

 Several days of exhibitions, meetings, guided visits, workshops, masterclasses and urban shows dedicated to photography will take place in various venues around the city.
-For more info and for the precise date for the 2019 edition, visit this website. (only in Italian)
+For more info and for the precise date visit this website. (only in Italian)

-Thanks to the favorable climate of June, most of the activities will take place in the open spaces of the city, such as parks, along the Milan’s canal district or visiting romantic Brera district, the artistic heart of the city.
+Thanks to the favorable climate of June, most of the activities will take place in the open spaces of the city.
+The best things to do are in places such as parks, along the Milan’s canal district or visiting romantic Brera district, the artistic heart of the city.

 It’s true Milan isn’t London when talking about the parks but with more than 50 parks, there are some really amazing parks.
 One of them nested almost in the very center, few blocks from Duomo Square, is Parco Sempione (Sempione Park), extending on the north side of Castello Sforzesco ( (Sforza Castle in English).